-I. Information collected prior to assessing Adverse Effect on Biological Diversity

-5 1 Information concerning preparation of living modified organisms
+- I. Information collected prior to assessing Adverse Effect on Biological Diversity - 5 1 Information concerning preparation of living modified organisms

-The crossed progeny (OECD UI: MON-8746Ø-4 \times MON-89Ø34-3 \times MON-ØØ6Ø3-6) (hereinafter referred to as "this stack line maize") was developed through the crossing of the following three recombinant maize lines with the use of traditional crossbreeding method.
-The three recombinant maize lines are: drought-tolerant maize (modified cspB, Zea mays subsp. mays (L.) Iltis) (MON87460, OECD UI: MON-8746Ø-4) (hereinafter referred to as "MON87460"); maize resistant to Lepidoptera (cry1A.105, modified cry2Ab2, Zea mays subsp. mays (L.) Iltis) (MON89034, OECD UI: MON-89Ø34-3) (hereinafter referred to as "MON89034"); and maize resistant to glyphosate herbicide (modified cp4 epsps, Zea mays subsp. mays (L.) Iltis) (NK603, OECD UI: MON-ØØ6Ø3-6) (hereinafter referred to as "NK603").
-Therefore, this stack line maize possesses the characteristics of these three parent recombinant maize lines, MON87460, MON89034, and NK603.
+The crossed progeny (OECD UI: MON-8746Ø-4 \times MON-89Ø34-3 \times MON-88Ø17-3) (hereinafter referred to as "this stack line maize") was developed through the crossing of the following three recombinant maize lines with the use of a traditional crossbreeding method.
+The three recombinant maize lines are: drought-tolerant maize (modified cspB, Zea mays subsp. mays (L.) Iltis) (MON87460, OECD UI: MON-8746Ø-4) (hereinafter referred to as "MON87460"); maize resistant to Lepidoptera (cry1A.105, modified cry2Ab2, Zea mays subsp. mays (L.) Iltis) (MON89034, OECD UI: MON-89Ø34-3) (hereinafter referred to as "MON89034"); and maize resistant to glyphosate herbicide and resistant to Coleoptera (modified cp4 epsps, modified cry3Bb1, Zea mays subsp. mays (L.) Iltis.)
+(MON88017, OECD UI: MON-88Ø17-3) (hereinafter referred to as "MON88017").
+Therefore, this stack line maize possesses the characteristics of these three parent recombinant maize lines, MON87460, MON89034, and MON88017.
 This stack line maize is commercialized as a hybrid variety (F1), and the grain harvested from this stack line maize is composed of combinations of the transferred genes in the individual parent lines of this stack line maize due to the genetic segregation.
-The information concerning preparation of MON87460, MON89034, and NK603 is explained individually in the following sections.
+The information concerning preparation of MON87460, MON89034, and MON88017 is explained individually in the following sections.

-25 (1) Information concerning donor nucleic acid

-1) Composition and origins of component elements
+- (1) Information concerning donor nucleic acid - 1) Composition and origins of component elements

-The composition of donor nucleic acid and the origins of component elements used for the development of the parent lines MON87460, MON89034, and NK603 are shown individually in Figure 1 to Figure 3 (p.
-4-6) and Table 1 Component elements of the plasmid PV-ZMAP595 that were used for the production of MON87460, and their origins and functions to Table 3 (p.
+The composition of donor nucleic acid and the origins of component elements used for the development of the parent lines MON87460, MON89034, and MON88017 are shown individually in Figure 1 to Figure 3 (p.
+4-6) and Table 1 to Table 3 (p.
 7-13).